 Standing in a crowded room with 2 cameras hanging around my neck, I’d spent the past 4 days taking photos of speakers and events at the New York Travel Festival.

-“How did you become a photographer?” she asked.
+“How did you become a photographer?”
+I was asked.

 The woman who was curious about my profession had noticed me floating around the festival.
 As I thought about the answer I would give, it occurred to me that becoming a freelance photographer happened almost accidentally for me.

-I explained to her that I’ve actually spent most of the past year and trying to get work as a freelance social media manager, but that type of work has been much harder to come by.
+I explained to her that I’ve actually spent most of the past year building up my reputation as a freelance social media manager, but that type of work has been harder to come by.
 There are loads of people who want to become social media managers (who wouldn’t want to spend all day on Instagram?) and as a result, companies can get an unpaid intern to do the job.

 Photography is a whole different story.
 There aren’t nearly as many people who try to become photographers, which is strange seeing as nearly everyone has access to a smartphone with a fairly decent camera.
 You’d think that we’d all get good at photography, but this is totally not the case.

 Being a photographer takes a lot more than owning a camera and pointing it at pretty things.
 It takes thought and planning to get the perfect shot.
 It takes a knowledge of how to manipulate light.
 It takes someone who can use a DSLR on manual mode, because sometimes auto just isn’t good enough.

 I’ve considered myself good at photography for a few years now, but I never really expected that I would become a freelance photographer.
 That was always a career that I thought would be way too difficult to get in to.